tedserbinski/www-jekyll/startup-portfolio.markdown

   <a class="pull-left" href="http://www.frankelfund.com"><img class="media-object" src="{% asset_path frankel-fund-logo.png %}" width="104" height="64"></a>
   <div class="media-body">
     <h4 class="media-heading"><a href="http://www.frankelfund.com">Frankel Commercialization Fund</a></h4>
-    <p>The Frankel Commercialization Fund (FCF) is a pre-seed investment fund established to identify and accelerate the commercialization of ideas generated within the University of Michigan and greater Michigan area.</p>
+    <p>The Frankel Commercialization Fund (FCF) is a pre-seed investment fund established to identify and accelerate the commercialization of ideas generated within the University of Michigan and greater Michigan area.
+Currently, it is the only early stage commercialization fund at a major university in the US.</p>
     <p><i>Advisor, Consumer Team</i></p>
   </div>
 </div>